 The foodies markets, with fresh produce and mouth watering snacks or mains cooked in front of you, are on every Friday from 9am to 3 pm

 Take your family and revel at the free Christmas concerts around the city.

 They start on 25 November with lighting of the Christmas tree and a free children's concert, carols and fireworks in Martin Place every night up until 24 December from 6 to 8 pm. (or a family gathering and concert in Hyde Park, for a Christmas on the Green.
 Both events start at 6.30pm.

 There are several concerts in various locations during the December weekends.
-Live bands, choirs, dance lessons and Santa will make your day, or evening - the concerts are from 6.30 to 8.30 pm in Rushcutters Bay (Saturday, 3 December), Rosebery (Sunday, 4 December), Alexandria (Saturday, 10 December), Surry Hills (Sunday, 11 December).
+Live bands, choirs, dance lessons and Santa will make your day, or evening - the concerts are from 6.30 to 8.30 pm in Surry Hills (Saturday, 1 December), Green Square Plaza in Zetland (Sunday, 2 December), Alexandria (Friday, 7 December), Rushcutters Bay (Saturday, 9 December), Rosebery (Sunday, 10 December).

-Beautiful Christmas trees are at St Mary's Cathedral, Customs House, Hyde Park, Town Hall.
+Beautiful Christmas trees are at Customs House, Hyde Park, Town Hall and St Mary's Cathedral.

-Pools of light flood Cockle Bay in Darling Harbour and Christmas carols are from mid November to 25 December.
+Lots of fun and trim at Cockle Bay in Darling Harbour and Christmas carols are from mid November to 25 December.

 Street fun in Martin Place, a Boulevard of Light in Pitt Street Mall, light projection on the Town Hall building and on St Mary's Cathedral will make the city even more lively.

-The Town Hall embraces the Christmas fairy tale with a concert on 20 December 2016.
-Colourful ligths projections all over its majestic building are on every night from 26 November till 24 December.
+The Town Hall embraces the Christmas fairy tale with a concert on Tuesday 19 December 2017.
+Colourful lights projections all over its majestic building are on every night from 26 November till 25 December.